renehamburger/blinx/README.md

 # Blinx

 Blinx is a Microsoft Word add-in that converts Bible references within Word into Bible links: Have a look at [this example Word document](docs/Example article with Bible links.doc) or even [this pdf](docs/Example article with Bible links.pdf).
 These Blinks contain the passage (stored as an endnote in the Word document), which becomes visible as a tooltip when the mouse pointer is hovering over it.
-They are also hyperlinks to an online Bible ("ctrl-left click" on the link) and can function as links to the passage in [BibleWorks](http://www.bibleworks.com), if it installed on the computer ("right-click").
+They are also hyperlinks to an online Bible ("ctrl-left click" on the link).
+On computers where the Blinx add-on and [BibleWorks](http://www.bibleworks.com) are installed, a "right-click" on the link opens it directly in BibleWorks.

 ### Requirements<sup>[**[1]**](#_ftn1)</sup>
 - Windows (Windows XP+)